Pat Summitt: 1990s

 Tennessee failed to win the SEC regular season or the tournament championship in 1990–91, but after a close win in the NCAA regional semifinals against Western Kentucky, the Lady Vols eliminated Auburn for the second time in three years.
 In the national semifinals, the Lady Vols beat Stanford, 68–60, to earn the chance to avenge the previous year's tournament loss against Virginia.
 Just as the previous year's game had gone into overtime, so did this one.
 Tennessee escaped with a 70–67 win and its third national title in five years.
 The next season in 1991–92, the Lady Vols did not make it to the regional championship, falling 75–70 to the same Western Kentucky team they had beaten in that round the previous year.
 In 1992–93, Tennessee defeated the defending champions Stanford twice and swept the SEC season for the first time.
 However, the Lady Vols were unable to win the SEC tournament title and fell 72–56 in the NCAA tournament to Iowa in the regional finals.

 Early in the 1993–94 season, Summitt grabbed her 500th win, an 80–45 win over Ohio State on November 21.
 Tennessee went on to win the regular season and tournament SEC titles before falling 71–68 to Louisiana Tech in the regional semifinals.
 The next season marked Tennessee's return to the Final Four.
 Tennessee went undefeated in the SEC regular season for the third straight year, but failed to win the tournament title.
 The top-seeded Lady Vols breezed their way to a fifth national title game, with no other tournament game being closer than 21 points.
-However, in the national championship game, the Lady Vols fell 70–64 to the undefeated UConn Huskies, coached by Summit's rival, Geno Auriemma, in the first of eleven championships for UConn.
+However, in the national championship game, the Lady Vols fell 70–64 to the undefeated UConn Huskies, coached by Summit's rival, Geno Auriemma, in the first of twelve championships for UConn.
 During the off-season, Summitt recruited high school stand-out Chamique Holdsclaw.

 In 1995–96, with freshman Holdsclaw and senior Michelle M. Marciniak, the Lady Vols won the SEC tournament and made a second straight Final Four trip.
 In the semifinals, the Lady Vols avenged the previous year's tournament loss to UConn by ousting Auriemma and the Huskies with a hard-fought 5-point win in overtime.
 The championship game was not that close as Tennessee easily won its fourth title with an 83–65 win over Georgia.